Everything We Know

 In April of 2024, many were surprised by the news that Julia Garner will play the Silver Surfer.
 Although that title is generally tied to a male alien also known as Norrin Radd, Garner’s Surfer is an established Marvel character generally called Shalla-Bal.
 Debuting in 1968’s Silver Surfer #1, she was originally presented as Radd’s first love, but became the herald of Galactus in the alternate universe chronicled in the Earth X line of comics.
 That reality featured both characters as the Surfer, so it is always possible Radd will appear in the film.

 But the presence of a herald means the world-devouring Galactus cannot be far behind.
-Ralph Ineson will play him, although it remains to be seen just how the character will be realized.
-Jack Kirby’s design is a classic, but its thrilling headgear can put the fear in filmmakers.
-Fantastic Four: Rise of the Silver Surfer director Tim Story opted to present him as an amorphous alien death cloud.
-We hope Marvel tries to maintain some of his traditional appearance.
-After all, films like Thor: Ragnarok prove Kirby’s more spacey designs have a place in the Marvel Multiverse.
+Ralph Ineson will play him, and we can confirm from the SDCC test reel that that Jack Kirby’s classic design, thrilling headgear and all, will appear in the film.
+Fantastic Four: Rise of the Silver Surfer director Tim Story opted to present him as an amorphous alien death cloud, so we’re happy to see one of the most arch Kirby creations finally make his way to the big screen.

 (Photo by Gilbert Flores/Getty Images)

 Initially, Spider-Man: No Way Home director Jon Watts was on board to direct the film, but after completing No Way Home and its press tour, he resigned, citing a need to do something different after three back-to-back Spider-Man films.
 In his place: Matt Shakman, director of Marvel’s WandaVision.
-Considering his ability to recreate television of the 1960s in that series, his appointment also suggests a period setting.
+Considering his ability to recreate television of the 1960s in that series, his appointment had a feeling of destiny to it.

 Kevin Feige is, naturally enough, producing the film with Marvel Studios’ Louis D’Esposito set as executive producer.
-Additional crew includes director of photography Jess Hall.
+Additional crew includes director of photography Jess Hall, production designer Kasra Farahani, and costume designer Alexandra Byrne.
+Stalwart composer Michael Giacchino lends his talents to the film’s score, some of which has already been heard by those at SDCC and D23 in 2024.

 (Photo by ©20th Century Fox Film Corp.)

 The Fantastic Four is set for release on July 25, 2025.
-That said, the malleability of Marvel’s release dates — and the fact that its current date comes just two weeks after James Gunn’s Superman — leaves us wondering if the film may end up moving closer to 2026, if it doesn’t end up ultimately releasing that year instead.
-More time for the film to cook is probably a good idea.
+That said, the malleability of Marvel’s release dates — and the fact that its current date comes just two weeks after James Gunn’s Superman — leaves us wondering if the film might still end up moving closer to 2026 even if current posters and teasers are sticking with the July date.
 The fifth film has to be the charm for the Fantastic Four, and while the cast and crew assembled are good choices, its success will determine if the Richards clan has a place in the MCU — or cinemas at all — at any point in the future.